Bembix rostrata: Characteristics

 Bembix rostrata displays distinctive behaviour in front of its nest, digging its burrows with fast, synchronised movements of its forelegs.
 In addition, the insect can turn very rapidly about its own axis, the flapping of its wings as it does this producing a buzzing sound reminiscent of a gyroscope.
 Its size (15–24 mm), striking yellow and black-striped abdomen and the labrum, extended into a narrow beak, are distinctive features.

 Life History

 Bembix rostrata goes through 4 general life stages: egg, larva, pupa, and adult.
 Adult females burrow nests into the sand and lay their eggs there.
 Once the eggs hatch, the new larvae continue their development in the nests that they were born in.
 Each individual grub develops in its own burrow, this reduces competition for development space and necessary nutrients.
 Adult B. rostrata gather prey and bring the food back for the developing grubs to feed on.
-The B. rostrata goes through 4 general life stages: egg, larva, pupa, and adult.
-When young reach pupal stage, females dig another nest to lay more eggs.
+When the young reach the pupal stage, females dig another nest to lay more eggs.